smlsvnssn/ouml/README.md

 ### Logical / generic

-#### ö.isEqual( a, b, deep = true ) → Boolean
+#### ö.isEqual/ö.equals( a, b, deep = true ) → Boolean

 Checks equality by value rather than reference.
 Checks own enumerable properties only.
 Works for all basic types and most built in classes, but may produce unexpected results in edge cases.
 Equality is tricky, and depends on what you personally beleive to be equal 😇.
 Does deep comparison by default, and may be slow for large data structures.
 If `deep == false`, does flat comparison instead.

 #### ö.clone( v, deep = true, immutable = false ) → cloned value

 Performs cloning of most common types, including `Array` and typed arrays, `Map`, `Set`, `Date` and objects.
-Defaults to deep cloning, set `deep` to `false` to perform shallow cloning.
+Defaults to deep cloning, set `deep` to `false` for shallow cloning.
 Tries to preserve `prototype` when cloning objects, but may fail in untested edge cases.
-Does not clone functions.
+Does not clone functions, and doesn't handle circular references.
 Use with some caution 🤫.

+`structuredClone` is probably faster in most cases, and handles circular references, but errors on functions, and doesn't preserve prototype.
+Choose wisely!

 #### ö.immutable(v, deep = true) immutable value